AdobeDocs/campaign-standard.it-IT/help/automating/using/subscribing-profiles-from-file.md

    ![](assets/subscription_activity_example2.png)

-* Un&#39;attività di [riconciliazione](../../automating/using/reconciliation.md) identifica i dati del file come appartenenti alla dimensione del profilo del database del Adobe Campaign . È configurata solo la **[!UICONTROL Identification]** scheda.
-Identifica i dati del file in base agli indirizzi e-mail dei profili.
+* A [Reconciliation](../../automating/using/reconciliation.md) activity identifies the data from the file as belonging to the profile dimension of the Adobe Campaign database.
+Solo la scheda **[!UICONTROL Identification]** è configurata.
+Essa identifica i dati del file in base agli indirizzi e-mail dei profili.

    ![](assets/subscription_activity_example3.png)

-* Una [deduplicazione](../../automating/using/deduplication.md) basata sul campo **e-mail** della risorsa temporanea (derivante dalla riconciliazione) identifica eventuali duplicati.
-Se i dati importati dal file contengono duplicati, la sottoscrizione a un servizio non riuscirà per tutti i dati.
+* A [Deduplication](../../automating/using/deduplication.md) based on the **email** field of the temporary resource (resulting from the reconciliation) identifies any duplicates.
+Se i dati importati dal file contengono duplicati, l’abbonamento a un servizio non riuscirà per tutti i dati.

    ![](assets/subscription_activity_example5.png)

-* Un&#39;attività Servizi [](../../automating/using/subscription-services.md) iscrizione consente di selezionare il servizio al quale devono essere sottoscritti i profili, il campo corrispondente alla data di iscrizione e l&#39;origine dell&#39;iscrizione.
+* A [Subscription Services](../../automating/using/subscription-services.md) activity lets you select the service to which the profiles must be subscribed, the field corresponding to the subscription date, and the origin of the subscription.

    ![](assets/subscription_activity_example4.png)